 The course was constructed around one of the few wetland forests on the south coast and was designed to veer away from sensitive vegetation, at the same time making full use of other local plants and shrubs in the layout.

-Water plays a part in proceedings at almost half the holes (four on each nine), especially at the downhill 9th, a 220-yard par three where the elevated tee shot must avoid a pond to the left of the green to have any chance of marking a par on the scorecard.
+Water plays a part in proceedings at almost half the holes (four on each nine).
+The downhill 9th, a 220-yard par three, features an elevated tee shot which must avoid a pond to the left and behind the green (and also the clubhouse on the right) to have any chance of marking a par on the scorecard.